feliperohdee/use-filter-criteria/README.md

 ## Inspect Functionality

-The `FilterCriteria.inspect()` method provides a way to introspect the current state of the filter criteria system.
-It returns a stringified JSON object containing:
+The `FilterCriteria.inspect()` method provides a way to introspect the current state of the filter criteria system:

 1. All available operators for each data type
 2. All currently saved criteria